AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 For the GCC compiler:

-1. Open the project file SelfTest_Flash.c and set the breakpoint in debug mode to the line shown in Figure 7
+Open the project file SelfTest_Flash.c file and set the breakpoint in debug mode to the line shown in Figure 10

-3. Press [F10] to single step past the breakpoint location and hover the mouse over the variable “flash_CheckSum.”
-A value stored in this variable should appear, as shown in Figure 8.
+Press [F10] to single step past the breakpoint location and hover the mouse over the

-3. Copy this checksum value and store it in the checksum location, but remember that PSoC™ 6 uses little endian format.
-The project for the GCC compiler is shown in Figure 10.
+Copy this checksum value and store it in the checksum location, but ensure that the PSOC™ 6 MCU uses little endian format.
+The project for the GCC compiler is shown in Figure 13 .

 Appendix B: IEC 60730-1 certificate of compliance